 - The patient has the right to be free from restraints (chemical or physical) of any sort unless they are medically necessary.

 - Patients and/or their legal representative have access to the information contained in the medical record.
 Written permission will be obtained before medical records can be made available to anyone not directly concerned with their care.

-- Patients have the right to leave the hospital, even against the advice of their physician.
+- Patient rights include the right to leave the hospital, even against the advice of their physician.

 - Patients have the right to reasonable continuity of care and to know, in advance, the time and location of appointments as well as the identity of those providing the care.

 - Patients have the right to be told of continuing health care requirements following the discharge from the hospital.

 - Patients rights include being able to examine and receive an explanation of their bill, regardless of source of payment.

 - Patient rights include the right to know which hospital rules and policies apply to their conduct while a patient.